boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 boundaries NEXT_HOP attribute for IPv4/IPv6 labeled unicast needs to be modified to "next-hop self" (nhs), which results in new IPv4/IPv6 labeled unicast label allocation.
 Appropriate label swap forwarding entries for IPv4/IPv6 labeled unicast labels are programmed in the data plane.
-On the attachment circuit there is no additional 'labeled transport' protocol (i.e., no LDP, RSVP, SR, ...).
+On the AC there is no additional 'labeled transport' protocol (i.e., no LDP, RSVP, SR, ...).

-Packets are transmitted over the attachment circuit with the IPv4/IPv6 labeled unicast as the top label, with service label deeper in the label stack.
+Packets are transmitted over the AC with the IPv4/IPv6 labeled unicast as the top label, with service label deeper in the label stack.
 In Option C, the service label is not used for forwarding lookup on the PE.
 This significantly lowers the scaling pressure on PEs, as PEs need to program forwarding entries only for